 - Medicine, comprising: sexual health and infectious disease; Endocrinology and Diabetes; Elderly Care and Rheumatology; Cardiology, Respiratory, Oncology and Palliative Care and General Medicine

-- Specialist services, comprising: HIV/ AIDS, renal care and HPB (liver surgery)
+- Specialist services, comprising: HIV/ AIDS and renal care.

 - Surgery, comprising: General surgery; Orthopaedics; Ear, Nose and Throat Surgery; Dental; Ophthalmology; Urology and Gastroenterology

 - Women and Children, comprising: Gynaecology; Obstetrics; Community Midwifery and Paediatric care